SelassieEsiape/SeptemberProject/README.md

 # Mass Password Changer

 Provides a script (show_users.yml) for listing all accounts on hosts.
-For all hosts, you can set a new password and SSH public key (reset_password.yml) for all non-system users (all users will need to reset their password after first login).
+For all hosts:
+- Each non-system user will receive a random temporary password
+- Each non-system user will be required to change their password on next sign-in
+- Any ~/.ssh/authorized_keys files will be backed up to authorized_keys.old and replaced with the admin's public SSH key
+- The resulting randomized passwords are shown in the output for each host and user

 This functionality provides you a nuclear option for fast containment and recovery when dealing with an incident.

-NOTE: This assumes you're not using LDAP; using this against LDAP-bound servers may result in unintended consequences.
+WARNING: This assumes you're not using LDAP; using this against LDAP-bound servers may result in unintended consequences.

 ## Usage Examples